 There are still some gardening tips and strategies that you can employ to get you back outside and some dirt under your fingernails.
 You can add some color and life to your garden, and prepare it for winter.
 Depending on where you live, fall can be a very busy time in the garden.
 Here are some ideas:

 * Water fruit tress well until into fall and until the ground freezes.
 They will have a long, cold winter depending on were you live and they need a good moisture supply to make sure they get through it well.
+Planting trees in the fall is actually ideal too.

 * Rake leaves and compost them.
 Or maybe just leave them.
 There are some gardeners who do not believe in leaving leaves around tees due to the potential for leaf-borne disease.
 I think that if the tree/leaves are healthy then it is important to leave a nice layer of leaves around the tree, covering the roots.
 This is what trees do right?!
 They shed their leaves which then provide insulation and moisture for the roots during the cold.
 It is a perfect system, don’t mess with it so you can have a perfectly manicured yard.
+I leave my leaves and take ones that my neighbors put on the curb for pickup, then I mulch them and use them as a blanket for my raised beds.
+It keeps weeds down!

 * Plant bulbs.
 Dig a hole, drop the bulb in, cover it up with soil and a thick layer of mulch, and go have a glass of apple cider.
 Tulips, Daffodils, Hyacinths, Crocuses, garlic, and Allium (my fave!) are typically planted in the fall so they can complete their growth cycle in time to come up in spring.